MathieuGr02/mathieugr.github.io/_Computational-Biology/05-Gaussians.md

 M(t) = e^{\mu t  + \frac{1}{2}t^2\sigma^2} \Leftrightarrow \log \left[ M(t) \right] = \mu t  + \frac{1}{2}t^2\sigma^2
 $$

 From this we can see that the first and second cumulants are as expected the mean and variance, but all the higher cumulants are zero.
 The gaussian distribution is the only distribution has this property, it is the only distribution with a finite number of non-zero cumulants.
+If we thus sum together many gaussian distribution, we again get a gaussian distribution.

 ### Distribution of the average